Bachelor of Science in

 Embry-Riddle’s Bachelor of Science in Homeland Security degree program, one of the very first in the nation, is designed for students who envision a safer, more secure tomorrow, and see themselves in some capacity working toward that end.
-The Bachelor of Science in Homeland Security provides students with a foundation in security, with specialized tracks in emergency management, terrorism studies, or cybersecurity.
+The Bachelor of Science in Homeland Security provides students with a foundation in security, with a mix of the University’s General Education requirements along with a solid core of homeland security-related courses.
+Specialized tracks (minors) in emergency management, terrorism studies, forensic accounting, military science, international history, global conflict studies, or cybersecurity allow students to customize their degree program to meet their personal desires and needs of the industry.

 Whether the student’s interest lies in law and policy, terrorism, emergency management, risk assessment, intelligence analysis, strategic planning, or security, Homeland Security graduates emerge ready to contribute to making the world a safer place.

-The Homeland Security degree combines the University’s General Education requirements with a solid core of homeland security courses as well as minors in international relations, cybersecurity, or several other minors available to the student.
+The Homeland Security degree combines the University’s General Education requirements with a solid core of homeland security courses as well as minors in international relations, cybersecurity, global conflict studies, or several other minors available to the student.

 Students can choose one of three ways to specialize their homeland security education: